 You never know what to expect with this show, and it's rare that we can say that in a positive manner.
 It's told impeccably, and it keeps things exciting with rest new twists and turns around every corner.
 Honestly, the finale was perfect, and the road leading up to it was beyond stellar.

 Konatsu is as stubborn, angry, and hot-headed as ever, even after knowing the truth about everything and finally raising a kid.
-Even still, she is still very likeable and a worthwhile partner for Yotarou.
-Still, there is good reason, since she’s been that way pretty much all her life, starting from the moment she effectively killed her mother and contorted the memories of that event to Yotarou killing her.
-It's pretty tragic, honestly, since she really hasn't grown out of that angry, overly emotional, and vengeful state, at least until motherhood in which she is still somber, but at least she mellows our in old age.
+Even still, she is still very likable and a worthwhile partner for Yotarou.
+Still, there is a good reason, since she’s been that way pretty much all her life, starting from the moment she effectively killed her mother and contorted the memories of that event to Yotarou comforting her.
+It's pretty tragic, honestly, since she really hasn't grown out of that angry, overly emotional, and vengeful state, at least until motherhood in which she is still somber, but at least she mellows out in old age.

 Even other characters like Matsuda, Eisuke, Mangetsu, and Yotarou’s former boss, who play mostly minor roles here with one exception (all 4 of which also played minor roles previously, like Eisuke being that one man that was rejected by Yakumo near the end of season 1) remain or become really fun and likeable, and that's a treat in its own right.
 The only exception is the intentionally awful cunt known as Amaken, a total SOB who actively ruins Yotarou’s gig by rubbing his past in his face and acting like an asshole during Yotarou’s performance.